jeffspahr/monarch-mcp-server/README.md

 Once authenticated, use these tools directly in Claude Desktop:
 - `get_accounts` - View all your financial accounts
-- `get_transactions` - Recent transactions with filtering
+- `get_transactions` - Recent transactions with filtering (includes tags and account mask when requested)
 - `get_budgets` - Budget information and spending
 - `get_cashflow` - Income/expense analysis